5 reasons your Achilles tendon exercises are failing!

 Tendons do not respond well to rapid changes in load.

 To ensure we don’t load the tendons too quickly, we need to listen to our body.
 We talked about latent pain earlier, this pain response can help to guide your rehabilitation.
+You may even have to use external braces to modify the load if the tendon is extremely flared up.

 When you perform your Achilles tendon exercises, watch for pain in the tendon a few hours later.
 If you get this response it means you have loaded the tendon too much.